LinkedSoftwareDependencies/Documentation-Components.js/docs/index.md

 When different seats would be required, the source code would have to be changed.

-Instead of hard-wiring software components together, _dependency injection_ allows these seat instances to be defined externally, without the programmer having to know the exact component during implementation.
+Instead of hard-wiring software components together, _dependency injection_ allows these components to be defined externally, without the programmer having to know the exact component during implementation.

 Components.js is a dependency injection framework that allows components